CurveDocs/curve-resources/docs/en/lending/create-lending-market.md

  - `collateral_token` : address of the token to be used as collateral
  - [`band_width_factor`](#band-width-factor-a) : the band width factor (A), most markets use a value between 10-30.
 Use lower values for riskier assets.
  Input as a normal number, e.g., 10 = 10
- - `fee` : the amm swap fee, most pools use between 0.3-1.5%.
+ - `fee` : the AMM swap fee, most pools use between 0.3-1.5%.
  Input as a $10^{18}$ number, e.g., 0.06% = 6000000000000000.
  - [`loan_discount`](#loan-discount) : the amount to discount collateral for calculating maximum LTV.
 This is usually higher than `liquidation_discount` by 3-4%.
  Input as a $10^{18}$ number, e.g., 11% = 110000000000000000.